 Calculate your own estimate on chain:

 How much time does it take to galvanize my anchor or chain?
 Approximately 2 weeks.
 It depends on the sandblaster's schedule.
 Most chain needs to be sandblasted, but some do not.
 We call you when your order is done.
-You can pay when you pick up.
+A $200 credit or debit card deposit is required when you drop your chain off, but the balance can be paid when you pick up your order.
 If you have not received a phone call, that means your order is not done.
 If it has been more than 3 weeks since you dropped off your order, please call us.
 Otherwise, we ask that you be patient since our phones are very busy.

 Does all chain need sandblasting?
 Not necessarily.
 Light surface rust will come off during galvanizing preparation.
-Only deeply pitted rust, paint, lacquer, and markers need to be fully removed using sandblasting prior to hot dip galvanizing.
+Deeply pitted rust, lacquer, old zinc coating, and paint markers need to be fully removed using sandblasting prior to hot dip galvanizing.
 The best way for us to know is to see your parts in person.
 You can drop off material Monday - Friday, between 8:00 am and 3:45 pm.
 Our gates close promptly at 4:00 pm and we are closed on weekends.

 How much does sandblasting cost?
 Sandblasting charges cannot be estimated because the person doing the work does not know before he begins how long it will take.
 However, it is billed in 15 minute increments at $150.00 per hour.
 We keep the costs as low as possible for you.
-The average cost for most chain orders is approximately $200.
+The average cost for most chain orders is a range of approximately $150 - $500.